altsoph/BAER/README.md

 ## Benchmarking

-An XLM-Roberta based language model fine-tuned for AER (Actionable Entities Recognition) -- recognition of entities that protagonists could interact with for further plot development.
+We also trained an XLM-Roberta based language model fine-tuned for AER (Actionable Entities Recognition) -- recognition of entities that protagonists could interact with for further plot development.

 ## Example